-With its appeal to a wider demographic, the free-to-play games market is expected to continue its growth in 2011 and beyond.
+With its appeal to a wider demographic, the free-toplay games market is expected to continue its growth in 2011 and beyond.
 Developed by smaller teams who are able to iterate at a faster pace due to the size and scope of the projects, these games represent an exciting genre.
 Funcom's free-to-play games utilize Funcom's established, and proven, online infrastructure, and are playable on a wide range of systems and platforms.

 In February 2011, Funcom announced that the company has joined forces with global publisher of interactive entertainment 505 Games, global fashion, entertainment and media company IMG, and Creative Director Pat McGrath to develop the first interactive online entertainment platform for fashion lovers.
-Initially being developed for Facebook, Fashion Week Live will allow users to collaborate across all facets of the fashion industry, from design, styling, modeling, makeup artistry, photography, show production and more.
+Initially being developed for Facebook, Fashion Week Live will allow users to collaborate across many facets of the fashion industry, from design, styling, modeling, makeup artistry, photography, show production and more.

 Fashion Week is a world-renowned brand and for Funcom this constitutes a significant increase in its commitment to the rapidly expanding Facebook and social gaming market.
-The company further considers the Fashion Week initiative to have a relatively high likelihood of success.
-Fashion World Live is expected to generate revenues for the company starting fall 2011.
+Fashion Week Live is in a limited beta-testing phase since the beginning of 2012 and is expected to generate revenues for the company starting Q2 2012.
+Fashion Week Live demonstrates that Funcom is able to develop highquality Facebook games with small teams within a relatively limited amount of time and budget.

-Funcom made good progress on Pets vs. Monsters in 2010, successfully launching the game into a beta phase that has resulted in valuable data for both the development and the marketing team.
-Pets vs. Monsters is a Java-based massively multi-player online game geared towards a younger demographic, where players get to journey through fantastical worlds, and collect treasures and battle monsters together or alone.
+Funcom made good progress on Pets vs. Monsters in 2011, successfully launching a number of beta phases and new features, substantially adding to the game's content and depth.
+Pets vs Monsters performance and visual quality have been enhanced through improvements to the FunWorld technology.
+Pets vs. Monsters is a Java-based massively multiplayer online game geared towards a younger demographic, where players get to journey through fantastical worlds, and collect treasures and battle monsters together or alone.
 Central to gameplay is the collection of pets that can be mounted and ridden through the player's adventures.
-The PvM team continues to make good progress in development, introducing new content as well as optimizing performance.
-The game is currently available in English, French and Norwegian.
-Funcom is currently focusing on executing focused beta tests and is marketing these beta tests in specific channels relevant to the younger demographic.